StrangeRanger/Mewdeko-BashScript/README.md

 ## Officially Supported Distributions

-The following is a list of all the Linux distributions and macOS versions that the installer has been tested and are officially support on:
+The following is a list of all the Linux distributions that the installer has been tested and are officially support on:

 | Distro/OS  | Version Number      |
 | ---------- | ------------------- |